 It sounds wearisomely Puritanical and unfashionable to say so, but while style may help you get up in the morning and down the stairs, fashion is still hard-cash commerce.

-It’ll happily sell you the air you breathe and tell you it’s the latest thing.
+It’ll happily sell you the same old air you breathe, and tell you it’s the latest thing.